 A new marital problem is arising in young, married couples that previous generations are not equipped to deal with.
 It’s a problem I’ve heard from many wives in their 20’s, and it goes something like this:

 Now, some people have legitimate video game addictions, but that’s not what I’m going to discuss.
 Instead, I want to explore the gendered nature of video games, and how it’s contributing to this issue.
+Let me start with my own experience of what it’s like being a girl and playing video games:

 Growing up, my sister and I did not own a gaming console.
 Instead, we played games on our family’s home computer.
 Our favorites included Roller Coaster Tycoon, Barbie Pet Rescue, Nancy Drew Adventures, and Harry Potter.
 Then we discovered the world of online flash games, and began to play games such as Fancy Pants, Bubble Trouble, and Chaos Faction.
 We loved to sit in the same chair, both of us sharing the same keyboard, and play together!